raystanza/raystanza.github.io/all_collections/_projects/2025-10-18-oxideminer.md

   creator: "@realcaptgeech"
 ---
 **OxideMiner** is a modern, Rust-native RandomX CPU miner that balances maximum hashrate with operational transparency.
-Its workspace is split into clean crates—`oxide-core` for the mining engine and `oxide-miner` for orchestration—keeping every byte auditable and reproducible.
+Its workspace is split into clean crates (`oxide-core` for the mining engine and `oxide-miner` for orchestration) keeping every byte auditable and reproducible.

 [View the repository →](https://github.com/raystanza/OxideMiner)